Roque Vallejos

-Roque Vallejos (Asunción 1943 - Asunción, 2 April 2006) was a poet, psychiatrist and essayist from Paraguay.
+Roque Vallejos (1943 in Asunción – 2 April 2006 in Asunción) was a poet, psychiatrist and essayist from Paraguay.

 Background

 He was a forensic surgeon in the High Court of Justice.

 He served as a member and the president of the Academia de la Lengua Paraguaya.

 Career as a writer

 He belonged to the so-called 60 generation.
 This group was concerned with social poetry and politics during Alfredo Stroessner's dictatorship (1954-1989).